kip-dk/angular-xrm-webresource/README.md

 The import manager have all the logic.
 The method is: Initially lookup the solution, and from there the publisher to get the CustomizationPrefix to be used on upload.

-The for each file in the dist folder, lookup and update, or create if new a WebResource with correct name and type.
+Then for each file in the dist folder, lookup and update, or create if new a WebResource with correct name and type.
 The name and structure in dynamic 365 will exactly correspond to the structure in the dist folder.

 If the dist folder contains any files that cannot be mapped to one of the 10 types, the process will throw an exception.